Can I park for free at my dorm?

 How do I ask for a justification of my grade?

-- Within one week after the grade is publised, an e-mail has to be sent to the course coordinator asking for a justification.
+- Within one week after the grade is publised, an e-mail has to be sent to the course coordinator asking for a justification by the student.
 Remember to include the candindate number.

 How do I appeal against the grading?